etexier/r2m-sdk-js/README.md

 The SDK is licensed under the terms of the [Magnet Software License Agreement](http://www.magnet.com/resources/tos.html).
 Please see [LICENSE](https://github.com/magnetsystems/magnet-sdk-javascript/blob/master/LICENSE) file for full details.

-### Import the SDK into your own PhoneGap or Web app
+### Import the SDK into your own PhoneGap or web app

 Download and place magnet-sdk.js into a directory within your project.
 In your HTML file, add a script tag reference to the file.